Atch19/cse15l-lab-reports/lab-report-2-week-4.md

 (Ignore the printed file name at the bottom, that was a new print statement made for testing purposes).

-* Although calling markdownParse on test-file6 yielded a result ([page.com]), it was incorrect.
-The original code indicates that page.com is the source for an image, but the MarkdownParse program was created to find the links, not images.
-Therefore we can't allow a program to print images in an list which was meant to store links only.
+* Although calling markdownParse on test-file6 yielded a result ([page.com]), it was incorrect, therefore it was a symptom of the bug.
+The input file indicates that page.com is the source for an image, but the MarkdownParse program was created to find the links, not images.
+Therefore the bug was due to the program not being able to recognize image references and links.
 The fix was to implement a conditional if statement to exclude link-type objects with the exclamation point preceding.

 ***